Email & Collaboration Threat Protection

 1. Educate your team

 Cybersecurity training is paramount, especially during high-risk seasons like tax time.
-Teach employees how to spot phishing attempts and verify client identities via phone or other methods before clicking on suspicious links or downloading files.
+Teach employees how to spot phishing scams and verify client identities via phone or other methods before clicking on suspicious links or downloading files.

 2. Implement strong email security